RickKrasinski/dfcleanser/README.md

 Open a Jupyter notebook and from a code cell run the following :

-from dfcleanser.system.install import install_dfcleanser
+from dfcleanser.system.install import install_dfcleanser</br>
 install_dfcleanser()

 Once the above install completes you can check if the install is good via the following run from a Jupyter code cell:

-from dfcleanser.system.install import setup_dfcleanser
+from dfcleanser.system.install import setup_dfcleanser</br>
 setup_dfcleanser()

 To remove the dfcleanser module from your Jupyter Server run the following:

-from dfcleanser.system.install import uninstall_dfcleanser
+from dfcleanser.system.install import uninstall_dfcleanser</br>
 uninstall_dfcleanser()

 #### Jupyter Notebook dfcleanser Load/Unload